Election Day · September 16, 2026

 Financial Analysis (Excel)

-Full 7-sheet workbook: budget comparison, deficit analysis, special assessment scenarios.
-March 2026 update.
+Full 8-sheet workbook: July 2026 board update, budget comparison, deficit analysis, special assessment scenarios.

 Download